pkic/pkic.org/content/bylaws.md

 ## 6. Officers

 The officers of PKIC shall be a Chair and a Vice Chair (who will act as Chair when the Chair is absent).
-Each officer will be elected for a 12-month term and may be elected to successive terms.
+Each officer will be elected for a two (2) year term commencing on July 1 and may be elected to successive terms.
 Prior to election, the voting Member representatives will be asked who is interested in being elected to the positions.
 If there is only one candidate for an officer position, the election will occur by consensus.
 Otherwise, the election will be held by vote (one vote per Member).
 If there are only two candidates, then the candidate with the most votes wins.
 If there are more than two candidates, then there will be successive ballots (with the candidate with the fewest votes eliminated each time) until an officer is elected by at least 50% of the votes plus one vote.

 ## 7. Executive Council

 The Board of Directors shall nominate an Executive Council with an odd number of up to fifteen (15) Member representatives from those voting Members who have been most active on PKIC projects, giving priority to those Member representatives who are active on PKIC activities and meetings.
+Executive Council members will be elected for a two (2) year term starting on July 1 and may be reelected.
 Directors may serve on the Executive Council.
 Executive Council nominations are subject to approval by the Members.
 The Executive Council may elect a chair to conduct its meetings.
 Member representatives may not serve on the Executive Council after they are no longer associated with the Member.

 ## 8. Indemnification